ipsy-md/docs/docs/cluster/cecile/slurm.md

 **If you are clueless about your job resource requirements, you could adopt the following approaches:**

-- **Trial and error:** Set up one job using a very liberal estimate for the resources (e.g. `--mem-per-cpu`, `--time`).
+- **Trial and error:** Set up one job using a very liberal estimate for the resources (e.g. `--mem`, `--time`).
 Once the job is over, you can use one of the following two commands to see the actual resources used and implement them in your future jobs:

     ```bash
     # job-id is the id of your job